ebprado/MH-with-scalable-subsampling/README.md

 * `04_aux_generate_results.py`: generates the simulation results for Figures 5, 6, 7, 8 and 9.

-* `04_Figures_5_6_7_8_9.py`: average batch size for MH-SS, SMH and RWM for the logistic regression model.
+* `04_Figures_5_6_7_8_9.py`: ESS per second, ESS divided by E(B), average batch size for MH-SS, SMH and RWM for the logistic regression model.
 For RWM, the average batch size is $n$.
-Both axes are presented in the logarithm base 10.
+In all figures, both axes are presented in the logarithm base 10.

 * 05_Table_1.py